suraj5424/ROS-2-integration-with-MIRA-frame-work/README.md

 **Date:** 19th January, 2024

 **How to Use:**
-Video link to the project: [Project Link](https://youtu.be/AwdwOzbdsWI?si=jNzCeMc8p9zQjipc)"
+Youtube Video link to the project: [Project Link](https://youtu.be/AwdwOzbdsWI?si=jNzCeMc8p9zQjipc)"